-Buoyed by strong retail sales, employers in the consumer-goods sector are the most optimistic about hiring among those surveyed for the latest Hudson Report.
+Buoyed by strong retail sales, employers in the consumer-goods sector remain the most optimistic about hiring relative to other segments, a recent Hudson survey revealed.

 The quarterly poll found that 57 per cent of respondents from the industry plan to increase their permanent headcount during the first three months of the year.
 The figure is up 10 percentage points over the preceding quarter, and, according to the report, mainly stems from the large number of mainland shoppers who continue to visit Hong Kong.

 "The revenue that these visitors bring in is huge," says James Carss, general manager for Hudson Hong Kong.
 "And it doesn't look likely to let up any time soon."

 Asked about how the recent negative sentiment towards mainlanders - among some locals - might affect this revenue, Carss says it's still too early to tell.
 "As far as we can see, it hasn't put people off visiting Hong Kong at all," he says.

 On the issue of declining consumer confidence, however, the recruitment executive notes that competition in the sector does seem to be increasing.

 This, he suggests, could affect how much employers were willing to invest in expansion, including headcount.

 "A couple of years ago, China was the great hope, relative to other economies in the world," Carss explains.
 "Businesses who were struggling in Europe and the US were keen to throw resources at Asia, especially in retail."